alexwlchan/scripts/web/README.md

 scripts = [
     {
-        "usage": "download_instagram.py [POST_URL]",
-        "description": """
-        download the photos from an Instagram post.
-        """
-    },
-    {
         "name": "imdown",
         "description": """
         I run this when my Internet connection goes down, and it makes an audible "ping" when it comes back up.